Ciara: 2006–2007: Ciara: The Evolution and acting debut

-The album's international lead single, "Get Up", which features Chamillionaire, reached number 7 in the United States and gained a platinum accreditation.
-It reached number 5 in New Zealand.
+The album's international lead single, "Get Up", which features Chamillionaire, reached No. 7 in the United States and gained a platinum accreditation.
+It reached No. 5 in New Zealand.
 The song was used for the film Step Up (2006) and featured on the film's soundtrack.
 The album's US lead single, "Promise", reached number 11 on the Billboard Hot 100 and became her third number 1 single on the Hot R&B/Hip-Hop Songs chart.
-"Like a Boy" was released as the second international single which reached within the top 20 in the UK, Finland, France, Ireland, Sweden Switzerland, and also in the United States.
-The fourth and final single from the album, "Can't Leave 'em Alone", reached number 10 on the Hot R&B/Hip-Hop Songs chart and number 40 on the Billboard Hot 100.
-The song became Ciara's fifth single to peak in the top in New Zealand, peaking at number 4.
+"Like a Boy" was released as the second international single which reached within the top 20 in the UK, Finland, France, Ireland, Sweden Switzerland, as well as in the United States.
+The fourth and final single from the album, "Can't Leave 'em Alone", reached number 10 on the Hot R&B/Hip-Hop Songs chart and No. 40 on the Billboard Hot 100.
+The song became Ciara's fifth single to peak in the top in New Zealand, peaking at No. 4.
 The song achieved moderate success in other international markets.

 In support of the album, Ciara went on her first headlining tour in October 2006.
-The tour went to seventeen different clubs in cities throughout the United States.
-The tour was met with mixed to positive reviews; critics were divided regarding the pre-recorded backing tracks and remarked that Ciara was slightly under-prepared to host her headlining tour, but ultimately praised her energetic choreography.
+The tour stopped in 17 clubs in cities throughout the United States and was met with mixed to positive reviews; critics were divided regarding the pre-recorded backing tracks and remarked that Ciara was slightly under-prepared to host her headlining tour, but ultimately praised her energetic choreography.
 In August 2007, she headlined the Screamfest '07 tour with fellow rapper, T.I.
 Critics praised her performance for her gracious dancing and being able to command a sold-out arena.
 Ciara, along with Chris Brown and Akon, was a support act for Rihanna's Good Girl Gone Bad Tour in the United Kingdom.
 She made a guest appearance on "So What" by Field Mob.
 The single went on to become a top 10 hit on the Billboard Hot 100.
 She also appeared on Tiffany Evans' single "Promise Ring".
 The song achieved little success on the Hot R&B/Hip-Hop Songs chart.

 In addition to her music, Ciara made her acting debut in the MTV Films production All You've Got in May 2006.
 In the movie she played Becca Whiley, a teenager who is competing in a volleyball tournament.
 The movie received mixed to positive reviews; critics said the movie was predictable but still enjoyable.